should i get tested for coronavirus?

 Who will pay for the test if I do get tested?

-Every insurance carrier in PA has eliminated co-pays for COVID-19 testing.
-Contact your health care insurance provider to find out this information.
+Every insurance carrier in PA has eliminated co-pays for eligible COVID-19 testing under their benefits policy.
+Some tests may not be covered by your insurance carrier.
+For example, some carriers do not cover general employer-based testing.
+Contact your health care insurance carrier directly to find out this information.

 Where do I get tested?

 I can’t get in to see my doctor and I’m worried I might have the virus.
 What should I do?

 Your first call should be to a doctor.
 If your doctor is unavailable, you can try to schedule a test at one of the Montgomery County Office of Public Health COVID-19 testing sites.
 Try to avoid going to the hospital Emergency Room as much as possible, and definitely do not call 9-1-1 unless you’re in a serious medical emergency.

 How long do test results take?